thap2331/profscraper/README.md

 - Why is this project paused?
   - I am engulfed in another project at the moment and I do not know why I wanted to embark on this project.
 However, this is a very amazing opportunity.
 Please let me know if you want to work on it together.
+  - I apologize how raw (and bad) the scripts are.
+I wanted to push my first attempt because and not worry about how it looks at the moment.